-Melbourne, Australia Digital Project Strategy and UX Design Joined almost 3 years ago
+Melbourne, Australia Digital Project Strategy and UX Design Joined about 3 years ago

 I certainly see the utility in having all the symbols at once - it's actually a really good feature.
 But forcing you to edit them out of context like that is very confusing.